-Have you every really thought, in depth, about mulled wine?
+Have you ever really thought, in-depth, about mulled wine?
 Usually, at this time of the year, I end up doing so.

 As the nights draw in, nothing quite warms up frozen fingers more than a cosy beverage.
 And as this festive season unfolds, we search out hot drinks with booze that you can have to keep you warm, in a responsible manner of course!

 Of course, there will be ‘cold’ drinks also.
 Christmas is one of the best seasons to experiment with creative cocktails and winter spiced creations, as everyone will be in the party mood.
 Wine would also be included under that heading.